*Any information provided herein is for general reference purposes only. Official publications are available with the Office of Early Childhood.

 - in a day care center, family day care home, or a group day care home that is licensed by the CT Department of Public Health;

-- in a public or private school-based child care program;
+- in a public or private school-based child care program that passes a health and safety inspection by the Office of Early Childhood Licensing Program.

 How do I choose a child care provider?